My rescued cockatiel runs my life, and I'm a volunteer at a wildlife rehabilitation center.

-One is a predator, and the other one is a prey animal.
-Anyone who has watched Sylvester and Tweety knows which one is which, and knows why it can sometimes be difficult to keep both cats and birds in the same house.
-However, as challenging as it can sometime be, it's not impossible.
+One is a predator, and the other one is its prey.
+Anyone who has watched Sylvester and Tweety cartoons knows which one is which.
+Yes, it can sometimes be difficult to keep both cats and birds in the same house.
+However, as challenging as it can sometimes be, it's not impossible.

 If you have a larger parrot, the danger can go both ways.
 Macaw and cockatoo bites can be severe enough to send a human to the hospital, so they can seriously injure your cat.
 Even smaller parrots can break enough skin to require stitches.